Zhuinden/MortarFlowInitialDemo/README.md

 - Removed unnecessary code from screen scoper and some other stuff.

+v0.6 - What is done:

+- Added `getScopeName()` method to `BasePath` (and the necessary changes to `MortarContextFactory`). to allow multiple instances of the same Path with different parameters.

 WHAT TO DO NEXT:

 - Why do I need to keep track of the presenter in the module?
 That shouldn't be necessary if I re-use the same module/component thanks to the Mortar Scope.
 Odd.